samuelim01/tp/docs/DeveloperGuide.md

 * Creating `Guest` and `Vendor` classes.
 * Rewriting all existing code dealing with `Person` to handle `Guest` and `Vendor`.
   * E.g. `EditCommand` into `GuestEditCommand` and `VendorEditCommand`.
+* Splitting parsing of vendor and guest commands to their respective Parser classes `GuestCommandParser` and `VendorCommandParser`.
 * Updating UI to display both lists.
 * Removing all depreciated classes handling the `Person` class.

 This was time and effort intensive as:
 * Tracking two entities as opposed to one in AB3 increased the complexity of our project.
-* From this point onwards, we had to create two of each command to handle `Guest` and `Vendor` separately.
+* From this point onwards, we had to create two of each command and command parsers to handle `Guest` and `Vendor` separately.

 **Altering most fields to become Optional**